mlua-rs/rlua/README.md

 as possible, while also being completely safe.

 There are other high level Lua bindings systems for rust, and this crate is an exploration of a different part of the design space.
-The other high level interface to Lua that I am aware of right now is [hlua](https://github.com/tomaka/hlua/) which you should definitely check out and use if it suits your needs.
-This crate has the following differences with
+The other major rust high level interface to Lua that I am aware of right now is [hlua](https://github.com/tomaka/hlua/).
+Some of the differences between `rlua` and `hlua` are:
-hlua:

-  * Handles to Lua values use the Lua registry, not the stack
+  * In `rlua`, handles to Lua values use the Lua registry, not the stack
-  * Handles to Lua values are all internally mutable
-  * Handles to Lua values have non-mutable borrows to the main Lua object, so there can be multiple handles or long lived handles
+  * `rlua` handles are all internally mutable, and non-mutably borrow the main Lua, so there can be multiple handles or long lived handles.
-  * Targets Lua 5.3
+  * `rlua` targets Lua 5.3

 The key difference here is that rlua handles rust-side references to Lua values in a fundamentally different way than hlua, more similar to other Lua bindings systems like [Selene](https://github.com/jeremyong/Selene) for C++.
-Values like `rlua::Table` and `rlua::Function` that hold onto Lua values in the Rust stack, instead of pointing at values in the Lua stack, are placed into the registry with luaL_ref.
+Values like `rlua::Table` and `rlua::Function` that hold onto Lua values in the Rust stack, instead of pointing at values in the Lua stack, are placed into the registry with `luaL_ref`.
 In this way, it is possible to have an arbitrary number of handles to internal Lua values at any time, created and destroyed in arbitrary order.
 This approach IS slightly slower than the approach that hlua takes of only manipulating the Lua stack, but this, combined with internal mutability,